-Diploma Programme students in Grade 11 undertake End of Year Examinations in the April of Grade 11.
+IB Diploma Programme students in Grade 11 undertake End of Year Examinations in the April of Grade 11.
 These examinations are designed to not only measure students' progress but also to help familiarize them with the requirements of undertaking formal examinations as preparation for the Formal IB Diploma Examination session in May of Grade 12.
-Each subjects sets a combined paper covering the course content of Grade 11.
+Each subject sets a combined/separate paper covering all the assessment components of the course content of Grade 11.

 Each paper is designed to follow both the general IB structure for the formal examinations of that subject and the time allowance for questions from that subject.
 Papers are set using a variety of questions from previous IB Diploma examinations and marked using published mark schemes.
-Grades are awarded using weighted boundaries constructed from the published IB Diploma overall grade boundaries for the previous 5 years examination sessions.
+Grades are awarded using weighted boundaries constructed from the published IB Diploma overall grade boundaries for the previous 5 years' examination sessions.

-Weighted boundaries are used as various aspects (components) of each IB Subject carries different weights in the Formal IB Diploma Examination.
-Therefore depending on the order of the teaching curriculum and requirements of each individual subjects, Grade 11 will not have covered every aspect of each subject by the end of the year.
+Weighted boundaries are used as various aspects (components) of each IB Subject carry different weights in the Formal IB Diploma Examination.
+Therefore, depending on the order of the teaching curriculum and requirements of each individual subject, Grade 11 will not have covered every aspect of each subject by the end of the year.